-Notations: New=Activity that is new and/or unique in Cornell CD program; R (pink square)=Required activity; E (yellow square)=Elective activity; App.=Appendix; RCR=Instruction in the Responsible Conduct of Research; R&R= Instruction in Methods for Enhancing Reproducibility.
+Notations: New=Activity that is new and/or unique in Cornell CD program; R (pink square)=Required activity; E (yellow square)=Elective activity; App.=Appendix; RCR=Instruction in Methods for Enhancing Reproducibility.

 Figure 3.
 Schedules for Two Example Students in the CD Program: student A started CD Program before DVM year 1 and is interested in a research-oriented job in industry & entrepreneurship; student B started CD Program at the start of DVM year 2 and is interested in a tenure track faculty position.
 Green boxes indicate the training as part of the CD Program; Gray box is training before matriculation into the CD Program.
 Black: required activities; Blue: elective activities (min. of 5).